Arctem/dungeon-world-classes/machoman.md

 #### Submission Hold
 **When you get your hands on someone**, your next attack against them deals +1d4 damage.

-#### Pomp
-**When you use your surroundings to perform a flamboyant acrobatic maneuver**, choose one outcome, in addition to anything else that may happen:
-* You grab something undefended.
-Now it's yours!
-* You knock someone down or off-balance.
-* You move from where you are to somewhere else in sight or in reach without difficulty.

 #### The Bigger They Are
 **When you spout lore about someone you know or you’ve heard of before** (your call), on a hit, you can also ask the GM either of these questions and then take +1 forward when acting on the answer.